Bra-Line Lift in Houston, TX

 Patients who have multiple medical problems.
 Most common medical problems that may increase the risk of complications or preclude the surgery:

-Uncontrolled diabetes.
-High blood sugar impairs the healing process as well as significantly increase risk of infection.
+- Uncontrolled diabetes.
+High blood sugar impairs the healing process as well as significantly increase the risk of infection.

-Bleeding disorders.
-May cause risk of blood clots, and hematomas.
+- Bleeding disorders may cause a risk of the formation of blood clots and hematomas.

-SMOKING!
+- Smoking.
 The "bad guy" is the nicotine.
 Nicotine causes blood vessels to constrict.
 The abdominal flap that is advanced is a significant risk of not having enough blood flow to heal correctly.
-Patients who smoke are at very high risk of wound healing problems, incision separation, and infection.
+Patients who smoke are at a very high risk of wound healing problems, incision separation, and infection.
 Wounds may take months to heal and also may require additional surgeries.
-It is imperative to avoid first and second hand smoking (and all other nicotine forms) 1 month before and after the procedure to minimize the risk of complications.
+It is imperative to avoid first and second-hand smoking (and all other nicotine forms) 1 month before and after the procedure to minimize the risk of complications.

 This procedure significantly improves the upper back contour and bra-line, resulting in less fat gathered or hanging from where the bra rests on the back.

-The inconspicuous scar is well concealed by normal bras and two-piece bathing suites.
-It is common that 1-2 “rolls” are removed.
+The inconspicuous scar is well concealed by normal bras and two-piece bathing suits.
+It is common that one or two rolls are removed.

 This procedure is often performed in combination with conservative liposuction of the back, hips and flanks to further improve the waistline and improve the profile contour.